ubclaunchpad/LP-website/src/docs/projects/overview.md

 We have iterated over how we come up with projects over the years, and currently we have the following project categories:

-- Stakeholder Projects: These are projects that have an external stakeholder the project is being developed pro bono.
+- Stakeholder Projects: These are projects that have an external stakeholder the project is being developed for free of charge.
 - Established Projects: These are projects that have been carefully selected by the leads before recruitment.
 These projects could be in either ideation or in-progress stages.
 - Self-directed Projects: These are projects are open-ended projects that have almost no prior guidelines.
 Once a team is formed, members come up with an idea in the first weeks and work towards developing that.